 I was awarded a competitive Lamont-Doherty Earth Observatory postdoctoral fellowship at Columbia University to investigate the effects of rising CO2 on protistan grazing of harmful species of phytoplankton.
 I am also part of a collaborative team headed by Joaquim Goes at LDEO using field-based research to investigate climate-driven variability in phytoplankton community composition in the eastern Bering Sea.
 In collaboration with Andy Juhl at LDEO I also pursued research on high temporal and spatial variability of water quality in the Hudson River.

 Welcome to my website!
-The content of this website reflects personal opinions, not those of any employer or collaborator.
+The content of this website reflects personal opinions, not those of any employer, collaborator, or funder.